-41. Many laws provide different remedies and combinations of remedies for breach of a director's obligations, including those under both civil and criminal law.
-In terms of civil law, the remedies focus on the provision of compensation for breach of the obligation and the damage caused, although the manner of measuring quantum varies.
-A few laws also provide for disqualification of a director from acting as a director or taking part in the running and management of a company.
+42. [41] Different remedies and combinations of remedies for breach of a director's obligations are provided under civil law.
+The remedies focus on the provision of compensation for breach of the obligation and the damage caused, although the manner of measuring quantum varies.
+Typically, there is no punitive damages element.
+[A number of] [Many] laws also provide for disqualification of a director from acting as a director or taking part in the running and management of a company.